xzhang-popgen/maladapt/README.md

 	slim templates and python simulation scripts can be found in misspec_sims/ directory

 #4.
-Apply MaLAdapt to 1000 genomes empirical data
+Apply MaLAdapt to the 1000 genomes human genomic data

 	The empirical/ directory includes the python scripts used to compute features from 1KG populations, add the exon density/recombination rate features, and the application of MaLAdapt prediction